freerange/site/soups/working-together.snip.markdown

 Before we get acquainted here is the low-down:

-* *Timing:* We're quite busy until the end of March 2020 but we'd be interested to talk about your project before then.
-Please get in touch.
+* *Timing:* We're available for work right now!
+Please get in touch if you have a project in mind - we'd love to hear from you.
+However, given the current COVID-19 situation, we can only consider projects which allow for remote working and flexible working hours.

 * *Organisation:* We prefer to work as a whole team (we don't offer individual contractors), and we require <em>direct communication</em> with the actual project decision makers.